Plastic: Facilitation of natural degradation

 The bacterium Blaptica dubia is claimed to help degradation of commercial polysterene.
 This biodegradation seems to occur in some plastic degrading bacteria inhabiting the gut of cockroaches.
 The biodegradation products have been found in their feces too.
+Research has been performed evaluating the feasibility of including bacteria in plastic or using it to degrade plastic at scale.

 History

-The development of plastics has evolved from the use of naturally plastic materials (e.g., gums and shellac) to the use of the chemical modification of those materials (e.g., natural rubber, cellulose, collagen, and milk proteins), and finally to completely synthetic plastics (e.g., bakelite, epoxy, and PVC).
+The development of plastics has evolved from the use of naturally plastic materials (e.g., gums and shellac) to the use of the chemical modification of those materials (e.g., natural rubber, cellulose, collagen, and milk proteins), and finally to completely synthetic plastics (e.g., Bakelite, epoxy, and PVC).
 Early plastics were bio-derived materials such as egg and blood proteins, which are organic polymers.
 In around 1600 BC, Mesoamericans used natural rubber for balls, bands, and figurines.
 Treated cattle horns were used as windows for lanterns in the Middle Ages.
 Materials that mimicked the properties of horns were developed by treating milk proteins with lye.
 In the nineteenth century, as chemistry developed during the Industrial Revolution, many materials were reported.
 The development of plastics accelerated with Charles Goodyear's 1839 discovery of vulcanization to harden natural rubber.